Robert W. Malone: COVID-19 misinformation, 2021–present

 On December 30, 2021, Malone claimed on The Joe Rogan Experience podcast that "mass formation psychosis" was developing in American society in its reaction to COVID-19 just as during the rise of Nazi Germany.
-The term mass formation psychosis is not found in the Diagnostic and Statistical Manual of Mental Disorders, is not based on factual medical information, and is described by Steve Reicher, a professor of social psychology at the University of St Andrews, as "more metaphor than science, more ideology than fact."
-270 physicians, scientists, academics, nurses and students wrote an open letter to Spotify complaining about the content of the podcast.
+The term "mass formation psychosis" is not found in the Diagnostic and Statistical Manual of Mental Disorders, is not based on factual medical information, and is described by Steve Reicher, a professor of social psychology at the University of St Andrews, as "more metaphor than science, more ideology than fact."
+Following the episode, 270 physicians, scientists, academics, nurses and students wrote an open letter to Spotify complaining about the content of the podcast.
 On January 3, 2022, Congressman Troy Nehls entered a full transcript of The Joe Rogan Experience interview with Malone into the Congressional Record in order to circumvent what he said was censorship by social media.

 Malone has spoken at anti-vaccine and anti-vaccine-mandate rallies, including a January 2022 rally in front of the Lincoln Memorial in Washington, D.C., and a March 2022 rally in Santa Barbara, California.
 As of April 2022, more than 134,000 users subscribe to Malone's Substack newsletter.
 According to media research firm Zignal Labs, Malone has been mentioned more than 300,000 times on social media, cable television, and print or online news outlets.
 In December 2022, Malone was reinstated on Twitter as a result of Elon Musk's revision of the site's COVID disinformation policy.

 Advisory Committee on Immunization Practices

 In June 2025, Secretary of Health and Human Services Robert F. Kennedy Jr. named Malone to the Advisory Committee on Immunization Practices.
+He was removed from the panel as a result of the lawsuit American Academy of Pediatrics v.
+Kennedy – in which federal judge Brian Murphy ruled that the entire panel's nominations violated federal law.
+Malone was rebuked in the ruling along with two other members, who the judge wrote "appear to lack the qualifications and experience to constitute expertise in vaccines and immunization.”